PastelStoic/hungrydungeon-rs/design/rooms.md

 them.

 Every so often, a room will spawn an encounter, rolled randomly based on the kind of biome it is.
+The encounter tracks the number of enemies alive or eaten, assigning XP to all players based on their participation and awarding it when the encounter is cleared.

 Every actor needs to have triggers run whenever they enter a new room, to assign them a letter id.